Personalize Your Diet to Enjoy Your Food

 Why does this keep happening, who is right and, ultimately, what are you to do?

 The Old Ways – Tradition, Presumptions, Fear

-When looking at scientific results from half a century ago, you cannot help but feel taken aback and amazed – not because this research were silly, dated or wrong at the time, but because they seem silly, dated and wrong now.
+When looking at scientific results from half a century ago, you cannot help but feel taken aback and amazed – not because this research was silly, dated, or wrong at the time, but because they seem silly, dated, and wrong now.

 People used to believe different crazy things over the course of history – just remember the brilliant “the Earth is flat” idea – and it is the purpose of modern science to deny these mistaken concepts and come up with new, more precise ones.